ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 At that stage, the static content of the application is cached by the CDN but not the dynamic content.

 The Dynamic Content Acceleration (DCA) feature will query a test object in about 10KB size on your origin server to determine the optimal routes for real requests.
-For this purpose, the application has been customized from the [Beego sample](https://github.com/beego/samples) to include [a test object](https://github.com/IBM-Cloud/cdn-with-cda-todolist/blob/master/views/detection-test-object.html) made available at [`/test-dca`](https://github.com/IBM-Cloud/cdn-with-cda-todolist/blob/master/main.go#L11).
+For this purpose, the application has been customized to include [a test object](https://github.com/IBM-Cloud/cdn-with-cda-todolist/blob/master/views/detection-test-object.html) made available at [`/test-dca`](https://github.com/IBM-Cloud/cdn-with-cda-todolist/blob/master/main.go#L11).

 To activate DCA:
 1. Select the **Settings** tab in the CDN configuration.
-2. Under the **Optimized for** section, select **Dynamic Content Acceleration** from the drop-down list.
+2. Under the **Optimization settings** section, click **Edit** and select **Dynamic Content Acceleration** from the *Optimized for* drop-down list.
 3. Under the **Detection path** section, specify the path `/test-dca` as the detection path, and click **Test** to verify the path is set correctly.
 This detection path will be used periodically by {{site.data.keyword.cdn_full}} to determine the fastest path to the origin.
 4. Make sure **Prefetching** and **Image compression** are both set to **On**.